 6. Percentage errors

 The shift between two objects when the eyes move side to side is called parallax.
-This is used to measure the distance of nearby stars, planets and other celestial objects from the earth.
+This is used to measure the distance of nearby stars, planets and other celestial objects from the Earth.

-Parallax measurement can show an error when viewed from a wrong position.
+Parallax measurement can show an error when viewed from the wrong position.
 If the heavenly objects are at different distances from the eye error occurs in measurement, they are brought to one position by shifting.
 When the two objects are in the same position from the eye, then that is said to be the removal of parallax error.

 Distance between Sun and Earth = Speed of light x Time taken by light to cover the distance